ZERO-DAWN-X/unity-ai-integration/README.md

 ### Common Issues

-**Cursor not detected automatically?**
+**AI Editor not detected automatically?**
-- Ensure Cursor is installed in standard directories
+- Ensure Cursor/Windsurf is installed in standard directories
 - Check that Unity has permission to access the installation path

 **IntelliSense not working?**
 - Verify that project files (.sln/.csproj) are generated
-- Restart Cursor after Unity project generation
+- Restart your AI editor after Unity project generation

 **Debugging connection fails?**
 - Confirm Unity Editor is running
-- Check that Visual Studio Tools for Unity extension is installed in Cursor
+- Check that Visual Studio Tools for Unity extension is installed in your AI editor

 ---